-- Review this catalog and the course schedule which contain important information regarding CSUMB's outcomes-based curriculum, University Learning Requirements (ULRs), Major Learning Outcomes (MLOs), assessment, and other key components of academic life at CSUMB. - Review the descriptions of courses and other learning experiences as listed in this catalog and cross-reference them with current offerings as listed in each semester's course schedule (available at the University Bookstore). - Meet with an academic advisor to discuss learning goals and scheduling options. - All lower division students as well as upper division students who have not declared a major should visit the Student Academic Advising Office. - Upper division students who have declared majors should meet with their Institute advisors.
+- Review this catalog and the course schedule which contain important information regarding CSUMB's outcomes-based curriculum, University Learning Requirements (ULRs), Major Learning Outcomes (MLOs), assessment, and other key components of academic life at CSUMB. - Review the descriptions of courses and other learning experiences as listed in this catalog and online (csumb.edu/student) and cross-reference them with current offerings as listed in each semester's course schedule, available in print at the University Bookstore and online (csumb.edu/schedule). - Go to the online CSUMB Student Information System (http://infoserver.monterey.edu), select Planner Web, and follow the instructions to check ULR status, submit a proposed schedule of classes, gain advisor approval, and obtain instructor approvals if required.